 Garry Shider delivers a marvelous vocal performance on “Getten’ To Know You.”
 The resplendent love song has a terrific horn arrangement and some topflight bass work from Shider.
 Michael Brecker sweetens the groove with a stellar sax solo, and Bernie Worrell follows it up with a deft piano solo.
 This underrated gem was written by Garry Shider and George Clinton.

-The band recycles the bass line from Funkadelic's “You Can’t Miss What You Can’t Measure” to maximum effect for the feel-good funk anthem “Do That Stuff.”
+The band recycles the bass line from Funkadelic's “You Can’t Miss What You Can’t Measure” to optimal effect for the feel-good funk anthem “Do That Stuff.”
 Jerome “Bigfoot” Brailey’s killer drumming keeps the funk firing on all cylinders.
 And the rousing horn arrangement enhances the track’s exuberant party vibe.
 The song features a whimsical, cartoonish bridge that provides a nice contrast to the high-energy main groove.
-Glen Goins, Clinton and Shider bring the thunder on their soulful co-lead vocals, and Worrell’s creative synth work adds some fantasy flavor to the mix.
+Glenn Goins, Clinton and Shider bring the thunder on their soulful co-lead vocals, and Worrell’s creative synth work adds some fantasy flavor to the mix.
 Also, Rick Gardner signals the groove’s climax with a galvanic trumpet solo.
 “Do That Stuff” was written by George Clinton, Garry Shider and Bernie Worrell.

-“Everything Is On The One is” is a solid groove with some splendid synth work and great horn lines.
+“Everything Is On The One” is a solid groove with some splendid synth work and great horn lines.
 However, it lacks the spark and imagination of the other tracks on the album.
 The chorus is not all that interesting and drags on a bit too long.
 This is the only track on the album that could be considered filler.
 It was written by George Clinton, Bootsy Collins and Bernie Worrell.

 Goins serves up another incredible vocal performance on “Funkin’ For Fun.”
 The song is about a young man charting his own path in life and following his passion for funk music.
 It’s possibly about Goins himself who joined P-Funk when he was only 20.
 The surprisingly sentimental track is also a loving tribute to mothers who have to say goodbye to their children as they venture out into the world as young adults and find their own way.
 The track is exquisitely arranged.
 The wistful verse section features some delicate guitar work and somber horn lines.
 On the chorus, the track goes full-out sanctified gospel funk, where Goins catches the spirit and takes the listener to church with some soul-stirring shouts, runs and screams.
-Cordell “Boogie” Mosson deepens the funk with a chunky bass line, and Maceo Parker contributes a nasty sax solo.
-The song was written by Glen Goins, George Clinton and Garry Shider.
+Cordell “Boogie” Mosson deepens the funk with a phat bass line, and Maceo Parker contributes a nasty sax solo.
+The song was written by Glenn Goins, George Clinton and Garry Shider.

 The Clones of Dr. Funkenstein is an excellent work and a worthy addition to the P-Funk canon.
 True music lovers, whether they’re Funkateers or not, can appreciate the outstanding songwriting, production and musicianship on this album.
 It had an impressive showing on the album charts, peaking at #3 on Billboard’s R&B charts and #20 on Billboard’s pop charts.
 It was certified gold (500,000 units sold).
 The two singles, “Dr. Funkenstein” and “Do That Stuff,” were modest hits on the R&B charts, reaching #43 and #22, respectively.
 The album was produced by George Clinton and released on Casablanca Records.

-The full P-Funk lineup for this album was the following: George Clinton (vocals, production), Cordell “Boogie” Mosson (bass), Michael Hampton (guitar), Bootsy Collins (bass, drums, percussion, vocals), Fuzzy Haskins (vocals), Randy Brecker (trumpet), Bernie Worrell (synthesizers, keyboards), Gary “Mudbone” Cooper (vocals, drums, percussion), Garry Shider (guitar, vocals, bass), Debbie Edwards (vocals), Michael Brecker (saxophone), Glen Goins (vocals, guitar), Fred Wesley (trombone), Taka Khan (vocals), Maceo Parker (saxophone), Calvin Simon (vocals), Jerome “Bigfoot” Brailey (drums, percussion), Grady Thomas (vocals), Rick Gardner (trumpet) and Raymond Davis (vocals).
+The full P-Funk lineup for this album was the following: George Clinton (vocals, production), Cordell “Boogie” Mosson (bass), Michael Hampton (guitar), Bootsy Collins (bass, drums, percussion, vocals), Fuzzy Haskins (vocals), Randy Brecker (trumpet), Bernie Worrell (synthesizers, keyboards), Gary “Mudbone” Cooper (vocals, drums, percussion), Garry Shider (guitar, vocals, bass), Debbie Edwards (vocals), Michael Brecker (saxophone), Glenn Goins (vocals, guitar), Fred Wesley (trombone), Taka Khan (vocals), Maceo Parker (saxophone), Calvin Simon (vocals), Jerome “Bigfoot” Brailey (drums, percussion), Grady Thomas (vocals), Rick Gardner (trumpet) and Raymond Davis (vocals).
 Fred Wesley and Bernie Worrell split horn-arrangement duties for the album's tracks, and both did an amazing job.

 "Do That Stuff"